spawnfest/wave/README.md

 # Wave

 A horizontally distributed ledger.
-Wave builds on two key components:
+Wave builds on a few key components:

 1. It implements the invariants and data structures necessary to do simple double-entry accounting using postgreSQL as a storage layer.